JingchunCheng/FAVOS/README.md

 We are updating our code.
 Please do not clone this repo yet.

-# Fast and Accurate Online Video Object Segmentation via Tracking Parts
+# Fast and Accurate Online Video Object Segmentation via Tracking Parts (FAVOS)

 ![Alt Text](https://github.com/JingchunCheng/FAVOS/blob/master/figures/framework.png)